anumkhanit/azure-wireshark-network-protocols/README.md

 -----
 <h1>Conclusion</h1>
-In conclusion, we've gained a deeper understanding of various network protocols, security measures, and the influence of geographic locations on online experiences.
-This lab highlights the importance of monitoring and managing network traffic and recognizing its pivotal role in today's digital world.
+In conclusion, we've gained hands-on experience in observing various network protocols using Wireshark.
+We've learned how to use Wireshark to monitor ICMP, SSH, DHCP, DNS, and RDP traffic, and how Network Security Groups can impact network traffic.
+Monitoring network traffic is a critical skill for IT professionals, and Wireshark is a valuable tool for gaining insights into network communication.